1363V4/le.guide/_posts/2024-09-02-future_trip.md

 this is closely related to
-["using the system in anger"](https://x.com/sorreg_namtyv/status/1828419985393475977) from curtis yarvin.

-there are many details which are easy to brush off from your office chair.

-but when traveling,
-any friction can become paramount.
+["using the system in anger"](https://x.com/sorreg_namtyv/status/1828419985393475977) from curtis yarvin. there are many details which are easy to brush off from your office chair, but when traveling, any friction can become paramount.